The First Week

 Wireless Internet is available throughout the University of Guelph campus, including in the residences.
 You will be asked to log-in to the secure network with your U of Guelph username and password.

 There are many cell phone companies and cell phone plans to choose from in Canada.
 Most of the major cell phone companies have stores in the Stone Road Mall.
 There are also stores which deal with all the major cell phone companies in one store (T-booth and Best Buy are examples) which sometimes makes it easier to compare plans.
 Many cell phone plans require that you sign a contract – since you will only be studying in Canada for one or two semesters, it is usually best to not sign a contract.
 Some of the cell phone companies have ‘pay as you go’ cell phone plans which enable you to buy a certain number of cell phone minutes in advance and then purchase additional minutes when needed.
-There are also a growing number of cell phone companies that do not require that you sign a contract if you buy your cellphone from them.
-Some of the major cell phone companies in Ontario are Rogers, Bell, Telus, Koodo, Fido and Wind.
+There are also a growing number of cell phone companies that do not require that you sign a contract if you buy your cell phone from them.
+Some of the major cell phone companies in Ontario are Rogers, Bell, Telus, Koodo, Fido, and Wind.

 Where to Buy Things

 If you need to buy things for your residence room or apartment, clothing, school supplies, electronics, etc., the Stone Road Mall is within walking distance or a short bus ride from the University Centre and has many different stores.
-There are many used goods (also called ‘second-hand’ or ‘thrift’) stores in Guelph where students can buy used clothing, furniture and household supplies (dishes, pots & pans, etc.) For a list of the most popular places to shop in Guelph, please see the Places to Shop attachment at the bottom of this page.
+There are many used goods (also called ‘second-hand’ or ‘thrift’) stores in Guelph where students can buy used clothing, furniture, and household supplies (dishes, pots & pans, etc.) For a list of the most popular places to shop in Guelph, please see the Places to Shop attachment at the bottom of this page.

 Help in Residence

-If you are living in the residences, there are a number of people there to assist you including the Residence Desk, Residence Manager, and Residence Assistants.
+If you are living in the residence, there are a number of people there to assist you including the Residence Desk, Residence Manager, and Residence Assistants.
 Residence Assistants are student staff hired by Student Housing Services to help promote student interaction and community building.
 They are responsible for helping residents establish and maintain community standards.
 They help create a positive living environment through social and educational activities, and by providing support to students with personal and academic concerns.
 Make use of this important resource.
 If your R.A. can’t help, he or she will likely know who can.